Richard Hayward (cricketer): Season with Somerset and after

+Career in New Zealand

+Playing in New Zealand

+After his release by Hampshire, Hayward returned to playing minor counties cricket for Buckinghamshire in 1983.
+During the winter which followed the 1983 season, Hayward played in New Zealand.
+His connection with New Zealand began in 1979, when he was looking for employment following the conclusion of the English season.
+His uncle, who lived in Nelson, recommended him to Nelson cricket administrator Jock Sutherland; at the time, the Nelson Cricket Association were looking to for a coach to replace the outgoing Billy Ibadulla.
+He would come to New Zealand following the conclusion of the English season for six years in a row.
+He was selected to represent Central Districts during the 1983–84 New Zealand season, making his debut against a touring England XI.

 In 1983 Hayward joined Central Districts in New Zealand where he made his first-class debut against Northern Districts.
-Hayward's List-A debut for Central Districts came against Northern Districts.
+Hayward's List A debut for Central Districts came against Northern Districts.

 In the 1984 Benson and Hedges Cup, Hayward represented the Minor Counties once again, making his List-A debut for them against Lancashire and playing his final match for a combined Minor Counties side against Nottinghamshire.
-In the same season Hayward made his second and final List-A appearance for Buckinghamshire against Lancashire in the 1984 NatWest Trophy.
+In the same season Hayward made his second and final List A appearance for Buckinghamshire against Lancashire in the 1984 NatWest Trophy.